LevinJ/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (video)
 1. Resultant video
-After much fine tuning over the pipeline steps and relevant hyper parameters, the final pipleline is able to successfuly locate lane lines in the videos.
+After much tweaks over the pipeline steps and relevant hyper parameters, the final pipleline is able to successfuly locate lane lines in the [project video](https://youtu.be/VA8V-RgZ7Jo) and [challenge video](https://youtu.be/JNfJ-Rtege4).

 2. Frame tracking
  To handle some challening frames, we implement frame tracking mechanism and leverage previous frames lane line information to help identify current frame's lane lines.
 Specifially below information from previous frames are tracked and utilized.